pettik/-FrontendMentor--results-summary-component/README.md

 I can use any tools I like to help me complete the challenge.
 So if I've got something I'd like to practice, I can feel free to give it a go.

-We provide the data for the results in a local `data.json` file.
-So you can use that to add the results and total score dynamically if you choose.